RafalWilinski/s3-uploader/README.md

-## s3-uploader
+## aws-s3-uploader
-macOS app for uploading files
+Simple macOS app for uploading files to Amazon Web Services.

-Simply drag & drop files you'd like to upload on bucket icon displayed on your status bar
+Just drag & drop files you'd like to upload on bucket icon displayed on your status bar or application window.

 ![Upload Animation](/upload_anim.gif?raw=true "Upload Anim")